MicrosoftDocs/azure-docs/articles/dns/dns-operations-recordsets-cli.md

 ### To list record sets of a given type

-This example returns all record sets that match the given record type (in this case, A records):
+This example returns all record sets that match the given record type (in this case, "A" records):

 	azure network dns record-set list myresourcegroup contoso.com A